Updated on September 18th, 2023

-I flew to Cambodia on the way home from Australia via Singapore with Silk Air.
-Most nationalities will need a 1-month tourist visa which you get on arrival.
-You will need to bring a passport sized photo to enable the process.
-The visa is US$30.
+I flew to Cambodia on the way home from Australia via Singapore with Silk Air (now Singapore Airlines).
 I then flew internally from Siem Reap to Sihanoukville with Cambodia Angkor Air.

 Although we could have opted for a bus between Sihanoukville & Phnom Penh, we decided to take a private car (organised through our hotel) which took 4 hours & was a pretty hair-raising experience.
-The driver reinforced all my theories about the driving rules in Asia – he who honks his horn the loudest or most has right of way.
+The driver reinforced all my theories about the driving rules in Asia, namely, he who honks his horn the loudest or most has right of way.

 Always agree on the price before you get in & you can barter with them for a bit of fun before the journey.
 You’ll know when you’ve gone too far.

 In Phnom Penh, most places are around US$3 & the most we paid for a single journey was US$4.
 They will always try & charge you more.